 How Birthing Practices May Affect Breastfeeding (Part 1)

 Why do so many mothers have difficulty with breastfeeding?
-A large part of the reasons is that though we tend to believe that breastfeeding should be natural, most people, particularly most obstetricians, have not yet understood that the “unnatural” way women give birth in much of the world, makes breastfeeding difficult and sometimes impossible.
+A large part of the reason is that though we tend to believe that breastfeeding should be natural, most people, particularly most obstetricians, have not yet understood that the “unnatural” way women give birth in much of the world, makes breastfeeding difficult and sometimes impossible.

 Please do not get on my case because I am a man and never gave birth.
 I am not trying to shame women for not having a natural birth in middle of a forest attended by a 90 year old midwife.
 But it is important to understand how what we do to mothers during labour and birth does influence how successful breastfeeding will be.
 And yes, I also know that many women gave birth with all the interventions possible including a caesarean section and still were able to breastfeed successfully.